alibaba/feathub/docs/content/concepts/basic-concepts.md

 ### FeatureView

 A `FeatureView` provides metadata to derive a table of feature values from other tables.
-Feathub currently supports the following types of FeatureViews.
+FeatHub currently supports the following types of FeatureViews.

 - `DerivedFeatureView` derives features by applying the given transformations on an existing table.
 It supports per-row transformation, over window transformation